Sam20042/SNLBank/README.txt

 or credit card.
 Once you purchase with a card, it will go into the balance that is associated with that card, like for debit it has a balance in accounts that is related to it.
 So once a purchase is made, that account should have money withdrawn from it.

+Run:
+To run use the command java -jar NSL.jar

 Here are some customer ids that can be used to test whenever it asks for a user id: